SurrealNumber/CoreTitleInheritance/readme.txt

 Could I use a mask or something for it? - Do not know how to do it.
 How to communicate what the highlights mean? - should modify (add to) the tooltip if possible. <-  looks like it might be possible, but most likely not without a lot of work with the possibility of changing a lot of things.
 I don't like it, but I will have to communicate it in the encyclopedia and mod pages.
 It irks me that the information will not be available at a glance.
 On the plus side, once learned they should hopefully be easy to remember.
+2 lists. leaves and branches.
+Both are colored based on class.
+Will move primary check to gui language only.
+Others will force exclusivity.
+I believe I am done with the new character window display for now.

 Terminology: Core title forest (there can be multiple trees).
 Will have to change terminology to this.

+Focus will be on making things work - this also means just fixing localization to work not be finalized.